errollw/smartboards2/README.md

 These PCs are configured to auto-login at boot and to start the Chrome web browser automatically.
 The [Window Resizer plugin for Chrome](https://github.com/s-haines/chrome-window-positioner) is used to load, position, and fullscreen the browser windows.

+The server currently runs on a university-based shared hosting platform that supports Python.
+It is due to be migrated to a virtual server on the department's services.